Chestnut

 These lessons will take place on a Tuesday therefore please could you ensure that they bring in their instrument on a Monday every week.

-PE will take place on Wednesday afternoon (Games), and on Thursday afternoon (swimming) this term.
+PE will take place on Monday morning (OAA), and on Tuesday afternoon (athletics) this half term.

 PE kits should be bought into school at the start of each half term, and remain in school throughout.